rohan-hitchcock/rohan-hitchcock.github.io/index.md

 *[developmental interpretability](https://devinterp.com/)* as promising directions.
 In my PhD I am
-thinking about the mathematical theory of singular learning theory and developmental interpretability (e.g. improving and better understanding local-learning coefficient estimation), and, in collaboration with CSIRO, applying these interpretability methods to neural networks trained to simulate physical systems.
+thinking about the mathematical theory of singular learning theory and developmental interpretability (e.g. improving and better understanding local learning coefficient estimation), and, in collaboration with CSIRO, applying these interpretability methods to neural networks trained to simulate physical systems.